tmsdev/Tms.Consent/README.md

 ---

-**!!!
-This is currently experimental code, please do not rely on any parts yet.**

 **IMPORTANT: We are developers, no lawyers.
 Using this package without further adaptation will most likely NOT result in GDPR, ePrivacy nor CCPA compliance!**

 ---